Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Kew suburb has exceptionally high national income levels.
-The median assessed income is $65,871 and the average income stands at $130,181.
+AreaSearch's latest postcode level ATO data for financial year ended June 2023 shows income in Kew is exceptionally high nationally.
+The median assessed income is $65,871 while the average income stands at $130,181.
 This contrasts with Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $71,305 (median) and $140,921 (average) as of September 2025.
+Based on Wage Price Index growth of 8.25% since financial year ended June 2023, current estimates for Kew would be approximately $71,305 (median) and $140,921 (average) as of September 2025.
 According to the 2021 Census figures, household, family and personal incomes in Kew rank highly nationally, between the 86th and 90th percentiles.
 Income analysis reveals that the largest segment comprises 32.5% earning $4000+ weekly (8,578 residents), contrasting with the surrounding region where the $1,500 - 2,999 bracket leads at 32.8%.
 The substantial proportion of high earners, at 43.8% above $3,000/week, indicates strong economic capacity throughout the area.
-Housing accounts for 13.9% of income while strong earnings rank residents within the 90th percentile for disposable income and the area's SEIFA income ranking places it in the 10th decile.
+Housing accounts for 13.9% of income while strong earnings rank residents within the 90th percentile for disposable income.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income